nordic-institute/X-Road-development/NFR.md

 comprehensibly to the user.
 The user can exit the system in two ways:

-* Their session's length is longer than the set values (separately definable limits for the session length and the period of inactivity)
+* Their session's length is longer than the set values (separately definable limits for the session length and the period of inactivity).
 * They terminate the session on their own initiative.

 8.5 Events critical from security point of view and activities that can